- Home Decor

 This one can surprise us by its originality, but in fact, some dinosaurs possessed a formidable whip that could scare away even the bravest predators.
 It was a relatively common weapon among the large sauropods, the diplodocus to name the best known of them, its tail was so muscular, long and fine that it could whip to blood any predator approaching a little too close.

 Here are some more mundane features but not to be taken lightly.
 Indeed, here are two formidable means of defense.
 The imposing size and weight of a dinosaur could make any predator think twice before attacking.
 Sauropods could probably crush approaching predators with their massive weight.
 For smaller herbivores that could not compete in size or weight, there was the option of running, and what better way to escape from an opponent than a high-speed race.
 Some small herbivores had a very fast running speed that allowed them to flee and hide as soon as the danger was felt.

-But if we really had to choose a champion, we think the medal would go to a giant sauropod like the Diplodocus or Argentinosaurus.
-Whatever the size of the predator it must have been extremely complicated to kill an adult Diplodocus, and extremely risky.
-Even the largest predators were unlikely to attack them and would probably prefer to attack the young, isolated members of the herd.
+But if we had to choose a champion, the medal would go to a giant sauropod like the Diplodocus or Argentinosaurus.
+Whatever the predator's size, it must have been extremely complicated and perilous to kill an adult Diplodocus.
+Even the largest predators were unlikely to attack them and would probably prefer to attack the herd's young, isolated members.

 As you can see, herbivorous dinosaurs were not the kind of animals we should underestimate.
 They were powerful animals that could be very dangerous.

 With all this information you are now able to recognize a badass dinosaur.